Last updated: 6th March 2014

 Here’s the funny thing about bitcoins: they don’t exist anywhere, even on a hard drive.
 We talk about someone having bitcoins, but when you look at a particular bitcoin address, there are no digital bitcoins held in it, in the same way that you might hold pounds or dollars in a bank account.
 You cannot point to a physical object, or even a digital file, and say “this is a bitcoin”.

 Instead, there are only records of transactions between different addresses, with balances that increase and decrease.
-Every transaction that ever took place is stored in a vast general ledger called the block chain.
+Every transaction that ever took place is stored in a vast public ledger called the block chain.
 If you want to work out the balance of any bitcoin address, the information isn’t held at that address; you must reconstruct it by looking at the block chain.

 What does a transaction look like?